top of page

 1. Purpose of Reporting

-The reader should begin by trying to uncover the overarching purpose of the report.
+The reader should begin by trying to uncover the overarching purpose of the company's reporting practices.
 This is less difficult than it might seem.
 To simplify, imagine a continuum that reflects the purpose of reporting where on one side the main purpose is for marketing and public relations while on the other side the main purpose is organizational development and change towards sustainability where only what is measured can be managed.
-These are highly different objectives and there are signals in the report to help the reader position the report on this continuum and simultaneously determine their commitment to sustainability.
+These are highly different objectives and there are signals in the reporting to help the reader position the company on this continuum and simultaneously determine their commitment to sustainability.
 Let’s consider the first side of the continuum.
-Most companies still use the report for the purpose of marketing.
+Most companies still report for the purpose of marketing.
 The company’s objective in this instance is to paint a positive picture of their relationship with society and the environment, oftentimes to deflect any negative publicity they might have received.
-Signals of this in the report will be obvious, such as the fact that the company doesn’t report on anything negative, doesn’t acknowledge any bad publicity they might have received or, more importantly, on what they are trying to do to rectify issues or criticism they are facing.
-The reader will also get the impression that much of what they’re presenting in the report has very little to do with their core business.
+Signals of this will be obvious in the reporting, such as the fact that the company doesn’t report on anything negative, doesn’t acknowledge any bad publicity they might have received or, more importantly, on what they are trying to do to rectify issues or criticism they are facing.
+The reader will also get the impression that much of what they’re presenting has very little to do with their core business.
 Much of the content will discuss their philanthropic endeavors and charity giving.
 For instance, a mining company might avoid reporting on its actual relationship with the community but will instead report on the amount of money donated for community causes.
 Similarly, a bank will disclose how much they have spent on charitable groups but will avoid presenting the extent to which their daily business decisions that can affect these very charitable groups are considering social and ecological issues, such as whether they are curbing the provision of finance to companies with poor environmental records.
-Analysts must assess whether companies are reporting on issues that are material.
-Material issues are those that are highly important to society and also relevant to the firm.
-In the above example, financing fossil fuel companies is a material issue for banks because society perceives climate change to be of major concern and financing is a key part of a bank's business.
-Contrast this to charitable donations which may be associated with issues that have varying degrees of importance to society but, more importantly, do not have an impact on the bank in any significant way.
-Beyond philanthropy, companies will often list a myriad of seemingly innovative initiatives without providing solid evidence that these initiatives are interwoven throughout core business operations.
-Consider an automotive company describing their recyling/take-back program.
-While an important initiative to respond to the material issue of waste in the sector, unless it is incorporated into the design division of the company or in the communication to consumers at the dealer level, it remains decoupled from the business.
-With this in mind, readers of ESG information that is on the marketing side of the continuum will perceive an alarming sense of hypocrisy in what is presented.
-From a stakeholder perspective, the company’s objective in reporting is to appease concerns, to quell criticism, and to defend their behaviour by providing evidence of positive contributions to the groups these stakeholders care about.
-Fundamentally, like many marketing strategies, the purpose is to divert attention away from relevant social and ecological issues to give investors, consumers and government the impression that the company “can’t be that bad.
-After all, "look at all the good they are doing”

-On the flip side, companies may also use the report to facilitate organizational change towards greater performance in sustainability.
+On the flip side, companies may also use their reporting to facilitate organizational change towards greater performance in sustainability.
 Here companies hold employees and managers accountable by reporting on performance levels across non-financial indicators through a balanced scorecard.
 Now made public, there is greater pressure by these organizational members to demonstrate improvement.
 It also sends an important signal to employees that the company is closely monitoring social and ecological performance as a fundamental attribute of their organizational processes.
-At the extreme, companies would use this report as one of many mechanisms to transition the company where sustainability and ESG is fundamental to its existence.
+At the extreme, companies would use their reporting as one of many mechanisms to transition the company where sustainability and ESG is fundamental to its existence.
 With this in mind, the focus of reporting is less on initiatives and more on the performance along social and ecological dimensions as they relate to the core business of the firm.
 Readers therefore get the sense that the company is reporting comprehensively.
 That is, rather than presenting small parts of their business that might be doing well, they are reporting across all dimensions of the business.
 From a stakeholder perspective, the goal is not to appease stakeholders but instead to engage them.
-More progressive reports provide detailed accounts of stakeholder interactions, publishing stakeholder input and providing avenues through which stakeholders can get involved in the company’s reporting.
+More progressive reporting practices provide detailed accounts of stakeholder interactions, publishing stakeholder input and providing avenues through which stakeholders can get involved in the company’s reporting.
 Put another way, the purpose is not to report on the past but to facilitate a platform for discussion in the present.
-A fundamental difference between these two objectives is that the second is using this report as a mechanism for change, to hold those in decision-making authority accountable for these issues by explicitly reporting them.
+A fundamental difference between these two objectives is that the second is using reporting as a mechanism for change, to hold those in decision-making authority accountable for these issues by explicitly reporting them.

 2. Metrics and Performance

-The second criterion used to evaluate a sustainability report is perhaps the most intuitive of the four.
+The second criterion used to evaluate sustainability is perhaps the most intuitive of the four.
 It asks what the company is measuring and how well they are performing on these measurements.
 Again, we can use a continuum to understand the disparity in reporting practices.
 On the one hand, companies with poor reporting provide stories and anecdotes while listing the many awards they have received related to social and environmental performance.
 Importantly, these stories and anecdotes are just that – they are not representative of the performance of the firm more broadly.
 The reporting will be full of ‘feel-good statements’ as proxies for performance levels.
 If the company on this end of the continuum did use measures, they would be very vague and ad hoc, likely customized in such a way that they can demonstrate positive performance.
 For instance, a product’s environmental footprint encompasses a wide range of components including its carbon footprint, water footprint, materials footprint, among others.
 But companies may choose to only report on those components of the environmental footprint that improved while omitting others.
 At the same time, measures they are using for one of these footprint components are not provided within any context.
 For instance, a company may indicate that its water usage has decreased by 2,000,000 litres or its carbon footprint has been reduced by 25%.
 In the first instance, there is no reference point to gauge how much of a drop this represents.
 For the second, without the use of a benchmark such as sales or number of employees, both of which are common proxies for company size, this percentage drop is meaningless.
 Omitting this information leaves open the possibility that the company got smaller by 30%, indicating that its carbon footprint as a percentage of dollars sold or employees actually increased.
 Similarly, companies often fail to provide historical performance levels, from which readers can assess performance over time.
 Perhaps most important is that the measures companies use are not linked to any social or ecological impact.
 The evidence is quite clear that despite a significant increase in sustainability reporting, social and ecological conditions have worsened.
 From a company perspective, this is largely because what gets measured doesn't have an impact.
 As a result, there is little evidence that something of strategic value around ESG is emerging in the firm.

 Companies on the other side of the continuum provide readers with a comprehensive snapshot of their performance over long periods of time (or at least when they starting reporting on these items).
 Highly progressive companies will also provide performance indicators on the entire supply chain rather than on the part of the supply chain the firm controls.
 Although a more daunting feat, several companies are doing this now to provide readers with the full product life cycle analysis that includes the social and ecological footprint of the raw materials all the way to the disposal of the product.
 Apple, for instance, provides the ecological footprint of all components and stages of the product’s manufacturing, including those activities done by contractors used to make the product.
 That said, they are not yet able to include the environmental footprint of second and third tier suppliers with any level of accuracy.
 More obviously, the reader is easily able to see improvements in the company’s performance over time or, perhaps less ideal, transparency in the areas where they need improvement.
 Apparel company Patagonia pioneered an initiative that provided consumers with a detailed breakdown on the carbon footprint of their products.
 Incidentally, their honesty was more important to the consumer than any claims that they had the lowest carbon footprint among competitors.
 Companies that embed sustainability understand what metrics elicit social and ecological impact and thus incorporate these metrics in-house.
 For instance, if a key explanation of poverty in marginalized communities was a lack of access to financial services, then a bank's metrics that tracks their commitment to black and indigenous groups, for example, should be based on what percentage of customers fit this profile rather than the standard philanthropic contributions most banks include and measure.
 Finally, these metrics have line of sight to a balanced scorecard to which key decision-makers are accountable.
 Once this happens, over time, new competencies around sustainability start to emerge that moves them to an isolated or embedded strategy.